okeefm/s3g/doc/s3g_protocol.markdown

     int32: A position, in steps
     int32: B position, in steps

-## 141 - Wait for Platform Ready: Wait until a build platform is ready before proceeding
+## 141 - Wait for platform ready: Wait until a build platform is ready before proceeding
 This command halts machine motion until the specified tool device reaches a ready state.
 A build platform is ready when it's temperature is within range of the setpoint.

 Payload